 1. Kiss Clients’ Asses with Renewed Vigor and Zeal

-Take them to strip clubs, Yankee games and steak houses as much as humanly possible.
+Take them to Yankee games and steak houses as much as humanly possible.
 If need be, I’ll even call El Tigre and score them some high-priced escorts.
 Bottom line: I’ll do whatever it takes to convince these cost-conscious pricks to use my overpriced firm.

 2. Fire More Lazy, Useless Associates than Necessary